guregu/null/README.md

 Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Int.

+#### null.Int16
+Nullable int16.

+Marshals to JSON null if SQL source data is null.
+Zero input will not produce a null Int16.

 #### null.Float
 Nullable float64.